Put These Five Nontoxic Essential Ingredients In Your Cupboard!

 Conventional cleaning products may be loaded with unsafe chemicals (no telling which ones as their formulas are protected as trade secrets…), but fortunately they’re not the only spring cleaning option.
 Green cleaners made with common natural, non-toxic ingredients are safer and cheaper to use, and they clean just as well.
 Here are some recipes for green and healthier housekeeping in any season:

-Mix 1/2 teaspoon of washing soda (sodium carbonate), 2 teaspoons of borax**, 1/2 teaspoon of plant-based liquid soap, and two cups of hot water in a spray bottle.
-Shake well. (**Note that although washing soda and borax are natural minerals, they’re also caustic, and borax is toxic if swallowed.
-Keep them out of reach of children!
-If you prefer not to use them, try swapping them out for other natural ingredients.
+(**Note that although washing soda is a natural minerals, it’s also caustic.
+Keep it out of reach of children!
+If you prefer not to use washing soda, try swapping it out for other natural ingredients.
 Or just omit.)

 Combine 1 cup baking soda and 1/4 cup of **washing soda with enough water to make a paste.
 Apply to oven surfaces and let sit overnight.
 Wipe and rinse.
 If you’d prefer not to use washing soda, try making a paste with only baking soda.